cantikapf/IR-study-companion/_chapters/042-international-law-issues-and-international-dispute-settlement/080-law-of-the-sea.md

 ## Internal Waters

-Internal waters are defined in the UN Convention on the Law of the Sea (UNCLOS) as waters on the landward side of the baseline of the territorial sea.
-They are considered part of the internal sovereignty of the coastal state.
+Internal waters are defined in the UN Convention on the Law of the Sea (UNCLOS) as waters on the landward side of the baseline of the **territorial sea**.
+They are considered part of the internal sovereignty of the **coastal state**.

 Some examples of internal waters include: